Why US companies need a German VAT registration

 Germany's preferred (and sometimes required) method for paying VAT is SEPA Direct Debit from a EUR-denominated account.
 Most US banks can't issue a SEPA-capable IBAN.
 The standard workaround is a Wise Business account (free EUR IBAN) or Payoneer.
 The Vaytax onboarding flow includes SEPA mandate generation and IBAN validation.

-5. German-only Finanzamt correspondence
+5. German-only tax-office correspondence

 No fiscal representative required